quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part65_13.4_Rigid_Body.md

 Background context explaining that when multiple forces are applied to a rigid body, the torques produced by each force can be summed.
 The net torque is then used in equations of motion.
 :p How do you sum torque vectors?
 ??x
 When two or more forces are applied to a rigid body, the torque vectors produced by each force can be summed.
-This sum gives the net torque (\(N_{net}\)) which is used in equations of motion.
+This sum gives the net torque ($N_{net}$) which is used in equations of motion.

 For example:
 ```java